ht2/BadgesCoP/contributing.md

     - Enhancement
     - Question
 - Status
-    - Unconfirmed
+    - Unconfirmed (reported but not been reproduced)
-    - Confirmed
+    - Confirmed (been reproduced but not fixed)
-    - Unmerged
+    - Unmerged (been fixed but not merged/tested)

 If a pull request references the issue then work has started, if the issue is closed then it should be considered to be resolved.